PRADUMAN-KR/cognitive-web-agent/README.md

 ### **Cognitive Web Agent 🤖🌐**
+**Note** The current version is working as expected, which is great!
+However, we’re noticing some delays in response times and would like to optimize performance further.

+If you have any suggestions—whether it's architectural improvements, model configuration tips, or better ways to handle vector retrieval and LLM calls—please feel free to share.
+We're open to refining any part of the pipeline to enhance responsiveness and user experience.

+Looking forward to your ideas and input!

 **Description**
 Cognitive Web Agent is an intelligent chatbot powered by Retrieval-Augmented Generation (RAG).
 This bot scrapes data from websites in real-time and provides context-aware, natural language responses based on the scraped content.
 It combines web scraping, vector-based search, and natural language generation to deliver accurate insights from the web.